← Back to projects

 Kimbundu.org

 I transformed a historical scanned Kimbundu–Portuguese dictionary into a structured lexical corpus through OCR, deterministic parsing, reconstruction, and AI-assisted editorial workflows.
-That corpus now powers kimbundu.org.
+That corpus now powers kimbundu.org, and I continue expanding it with new sources, orthography modernisation, internationalisation, and search infrastructure.

 Why this project exists